Art In Public Places

 While many Florida Keys locales are well known and well traveled, visitors often overlook an array of hidden treasures.
 Exploring the region’s environmental and historic attractions can deepen an enjoyment of the Keys’ colorful culture and character — particularly for artists and writers seeking pristine natural locations and landscapes to spark their creativity.

 A registered national historic landmark, the Hemingway Home and Museum offers guided tours of the author’s home, writing studio and Key West’s first swimming pool.
 The six-toed cats which roam the grounds are descendants of Hemingway’s pets.

 And a number of other historical museums and attractions such as Audubon House & Tropical Gardens and the Key West Art & History Museum at the Custom House draw visitors who seek a cultural experience.

 More Key West Museums

 Tucked away in Marathon is the 63-acre Crane Point Museum and Nature Center, once the site of a Bahamian village.
 Highlights include the Museum of Natural History; a gift shop; nature trails; Adderley House, one of the oldest homes in the Keys outside of Key West; the Marathon Wild Bird Center; and a flight habitat.

-In Islamorada, exhibits inside the Keys History & Discovery Center incorporate the first Florida Keys inhabitants, shipwrecks and salvage, Keys pioneering families, sport fishing legends and Henry Flagler’s Florida Keys Over-Sea Railroad and a new three-aquarium permanent exhibit, Florida’s Coral Reefs, that explores the island chain’s ecosystems through conservation and sustainable use.
+In Islamorada, exhibits inside the Keys History & Discovery Center incorporate the first Florida Keys inhabitants, shipwrecks and salvage, Keys pioneering families, sport fishing legends, Henry Flagler’s Florida Keys Over-Sea Railroad and a new three-aquarium permanent exhibit, Florida’s Coral Reefs, that explores the island chain’s ecosystems through conservation and sustainable use.
 Traveling exhibits reflect upon nature, art or history of the Keys.

 Back to the top